 Whatever your reason for homeschooling, many parents enter the home education arena with no idea where to start.

-Institutions that are accredited give these parents an easy plan to follow.
-This is because all the educational planning has been done for them!
-Our family used Abeka Academy to homeschool and my mother always joked that it was so easy because all she had to do was ‘sit us down and crack the whip’.
+Our family used Abeka Academy to homeschool, and my mother always joked that it was so easy because all she had to do was ‘sit us down and crack the whip.’

 Automatic Transcripts

-You might find studying under a program that’s accredited is an advantage if your children are going back to public school in the future.
-Automatic transcripts from an online school could make their transition easier as public schools will more easily accept them if they’re from recognized distance education providers.
+Automatic transcripts from an online school could make their transition easier as public schools will more readily accept them if they’re from recognized distance education providers.

-If you’re living in a state that has strict homeschooling laws, you might find a program that gives you a state-accepted curriculum is easier to use.
-In this case, some of the big curriculum providers might be a decent option.
-These include:
+If you live in a state with strict homeschooling laws, you might find a program that gives you a state-accepted curriculum that is easier to use.

 Why You Can’t Actually Get “Homeschool Accreditation”